rafalkaron/yearglass/README.md

     WIFI_SSID = "WiFiNetworkName"
     WIFI_PASSWORD = "WiFiPassword"
     ```

-    **TIP:** Obtaining time from WiFi is useful if you don't want to install a GNSS module.

 3. Upload the necessary files from this repository to Raspberry Pi Pico W(H).

 ### Components reference